arista-cam/avd-helper/README.md

 The script provides instructions on how to generate these tokens so just follow those and you will be fine.<br />
 The 'Deploy Lab' menu option will deploy the lab, register the devices with CVP, provision the devices in CVP, and run the Ansible Build and Deploy playbooks.<br />
 The 'Cleanup Lab' menu option will destroy the lab, decommission the devices from CVP, and remove all configlets and containers from CVP. <br />
+The 'Open Topology Documentation' menu options will start an apache docker container and host a directory listing which contains all of the AVD generated documentation allowing for easy viewing.<br />

 # cEOS Install Instructions
 The script will check to see if you have a valid cEOS image already imported into docker, if you dont it will check the EOS folder for a valid cEOS-lab.tar file.